 It is well known that cyclic proof systems can already simulate explicit structural induction schemes, and we additionally show that our system subsumes various kinds of implicit induction based on Knuth-Bendix completion, such as ``inductionless induction'' and ``proof by consistency'', that were intensively studied in the 1980s and 1990s, e.g.~\cite{musser1980proving,huet1982proofs,kapur1987proof,bundgen1989,fribourg1986,dershowitz1982,Jouannaud1989,kapur1986}.

-On the surface, these approaches seem quite distinct from cyclic proof, because rather than proving a conjecture by induction, they add the conjecture as a new axiom and attempt to show consistency of the resulting theory.
-Our approach is to use \emph{term rewriting induction}, in the sense of \citet{reddy1990term}, as a stepping stone, which is already known to subsume the approaches cited above.
-The key is to observe that the unconstrained use of hypotheses in Reddy's system gives rise to the structure of cyclic preproofs, and that global correctness is guaranteed by construction, since progress proceeds by rewriting and equations must be oriented according to a fixed (well-founded) reduction order.
+On the surface, these approaches seem quite distinct from cyclic proofs; rather than proving a conjecture by induction, they posit it as an axiom and attempt to show that the resulting theory is consistent.
+In order to connect the approaches, we use \emph{term rewriting induction}, in the sense of \citet{reddy1990term}, as a stepping stone, which is already known to subsume proof by consistency.
+The key is to observe that the unconstrained use of hypotheses in Reddy's system gives rise to the structure of cyclic preproofs and that global correctness is guaranteed by construction as progress proceeds by rewriting and equations are orientated by a fixed (well-founded) reduction order.

-Term rewriting approaches to induction share some of the advantages of cyclic proof, such as not having to fix an induction principle in advance of proof search and being able to handle more complex arguments, such as mutual induction.
+Term rewriting approaches to induction share some of the advantages of cyclic proofs.
+They support mutual induction, for example, and do not require a fixed induction scheme in advance.
 However, our analysis also highlights a disadvantage by comparison with our cyclic system: rewriting approaches require that any equations discovered by the proof search be orientable with respect to the fixed reduction order.
-Systems are not only very sensitive to the choice of the order, in practice, but it also precludes theorems like the above commutativity of addition, since the symmetry of the two sides of the equation make it unorientable.
+Systems are not only very sensitive to the choice of the order in practice, but this requirement also precludes theorems like the above commutativity of addition, the symmetry of which is inherently unorientable.
 For a critique see the 1988 POPL paper of \citet{garland1988}.

-\subsection{The CycleQ theorem prover}
+\subsection{The CycleQ Theorem Prover}

 Since our proof system is quite simple, it is straightforwardly amenable to a goal-directed proof-search algorithm.
 However, a na\"ive implementation will quickly run into performance difficulties.